-I'd have to go back and look at it I would have known few years ago response some interest and interest and, you know, there have been so we've had respiratory consultants looking at breathing based practices, we've had orthopedists looking at movement based practices, where you know, there are studies looking at osteoporosis and patients having a 12 week intervention of doing certain yoga postures and measuring Dexter's pre and post.
-So you know, all and really probably the biggest area where there's been research has been in mental health, you know, so the breathing based practices that you can say they can come from yoga, or they come from Buddhism, which, you know, sparked mindfulness in a way it doesn't matter, right, it's a universal thing.
-But you know, looking at those breathing based practices and the impact on sleep on depression and anxiety on you know, general how people deal with pain or medication use, and so you know, these things are They're, sometimes those labels put people off.
-I think if I if, if I if someone were to say to a patient, I've got a Buddhist technique I'm going to use on your own, that they might immediately close down.
-I particularly dislike that term mindfulness.
+It sparked interest and, you know, so we've had respiratory consultants looking at breathing based practices, we've had orthopedists looking at movement-based practices, there are studies looking at osteoporosis and patients having a 12-week intervention of doing certain yoga postures and measuring Dexas pre and post.
+So you know, and really probably the biggest area where there's been research has been in mental health, so the breathing based practices that you can say they come from yoga, or they come from Buddhism, which spark mindfulness, in a way doesn't matter, right, it's a universal thing.
+But looking at those breathing based practices, and the impact on sleep, on depression, on anxiety, on how people deal with pain or medication use.
+And so you know, these things are there.

+Sometimes those labels put people off, I think, if someone were to say to a patient, I got a Buddhist technique I'm going to use on you, they might immediately close down.
+I particularly dislike that mindfulness.
 I have no rationale behind that, because I know it's valuable.
 I know it's useful.
 I just hate the word mindfulness.
-It just sounds such a fake word to me, he said, would probably been overused a bit.
-And then if you think, you know, the reason probably that the chaps that, you know, sort of started using mindfulness in a health environment was to take that religious aspects of meditation because meditation take away the idea that people were going to have to do something religious, that would spook them.
+It just sounds such a fake word to me.
+Don't use that word.

+It's probably been overused a bit.
+But if you think you know, the reason probably that the chaps that, you know, sort of started using mindfulness in a healthy environment was to take that religious aspect out of it.
+To take away that idea that people were going to have to do something religious, that would spook them.

 Do you find that with yoga?
-If you say, yoga is very widely accepted, I know.
-But equally, there must be people who think No, I didn't do yoga, I don't wear lycra.
+Yoga is very widely accepted, I know.
+But equally, there must be people who think no, I didn't do yoga, I don't wear lycra.

 So I have patients in my clinic and we do stretching or strengthening or breathing, all of which are quite trendy in their own ways.
 I mean, they're practices from yoga.
 Some of them want to come and do yoga.
 Some of them really don't.
-But yeah, quite often I do.
+But quite often I do similar things.

-Shaman sent in a question.
-Simon's and Ostia clearly is an osteopath.
+Simon sent in a question.
+Simon clearly is an osteopath.
 So his question relates to osteopathy, but it's equally applicable to other therapies.
-He says, How do you get patients to change from a mindset of the Osteopath is going to fix me to a mindset where I'm going to fix myself with guidance from you and your yoga philosophy?
+He says, how do you get patients to change from a mindset of the osteopath is going to fix me to a mindset where I'm going to fix myself with guidance from you and your yoga philosophy?

 I tell them on day one, that if they want an osteopath, who's going to fix them, I'm not going to be that person.
-So I have an associate who works with me and he offers, you know, traditional osteopathy, if you like hands on passive treatment, and the patients that I work with now I'm very, you know, Touchwood, wherever the wood wood is, you know, fortunate that I am able to say to the patients that want to work with me, okay, this is how I work, you're going to have to do some of the work to put yourself you know, to get you, you functioning back at the level that you want to, but and in my experience, it's what works.
-And particularly for complex, more complex cases, me robbing doesn't really solve anything.
+So I have an associate who works with me and he offers traditional osteopathy, if you like, hands on passive treatment, and the patients that I work with now I'm very, touchwood, wherever the woods with is, fortunate that I am able to say to the patients that want to work with me, okay, this is how I work, you're going to have to do some of the work to get you functioning back at the level that you want to, and in my experience, it's what works.
+And particularly for more complex cases, me rubbing doesn't really solve anything.
 Well, that certainly was my experience, which I suppose is sort of what's brought us here today.